-Smooth, creamy and bursting with nutrition, smoothies are easy to make for a healthy breakfast option.
-Another nice thing about smoothies, you can customize them for your nutritional and taste preference.
-Whirl ingredients together in a blender at high speed and enjoy.
+Creamy, tasty and bursting with nutrition, healthy protein smoothies are easy to make for breakfast in a hurry.
+And you can customize them for your nutritional needs and taste preference.
+Whirl ingredients together in a blender and enjoy.

-If you are in a rush, smoothies are easily transportable.
+When you are on the go, smoothies are easily transportable.
 Mine often end up being consumed in the car or at my desk.
+If you really have no time in the morning, set it up ahead of time for an even faster smoothie.

-My favorite flavor is raspberry-banana, but you can use strawberries, mangos, blackberries, blueberries or a combination.
-Create your personal favorite flavor, then add supplements like acai, hemp, maca, raw cacao powder, superfruit blend or chia for extra nutritional power.
+My favorite current flavor is raspberry-banana, but you can use strawberries, mangos, blackberries, blueberries or a combination.
+Create your personal favorite flavor, then add supplements like acai, hemp, maca, raw cacao powder, superfruit blend, chia or spirulina for extra nutritional power.

 How to Build a Healthy Smoothie